mgabor3141/factorio-timelapse-director/README.md

-# Timelapse Camera Calculator
+# Factorio Timelapse Director

-For creating cool Factorio timelapses
+For creating cool Factorio timelapses.
+Supports large, non-contiguous bases and even multiplayer bases to some extent.
+Work in progress.

 ## Usage